nikeshdevkota/Deep-Learning-Lectures/Lesson12.md

 Saliency maps help us visualize where the convolutional neural network is focusing in particular while making a prediction.
 Generally, we visualize saliency maps as heatmaps overlayed on the original image.
 We can also visualize them as colored pixels concentrated around the area of interest of an object.

 <h3>Guided Backpropagation</h3>

+* How to tell which pixels matter for classification?
 * Neurons act like detectors of a particular image features.
 * Interested in what image features that the neuron detects, doesn't care about what it doesn't detect.
 * Like DeconvNets, in Guided Backpropagation we only backpropagate positive error signals – i.e. we set the negative gradients to zero (ref).
 This is the application of the ReLU to the error signal itself during the backward pass.